-The Working-Class Studies Association (WCSA) invites nominations (including self-nominations) for awards covering the year of 2016.
-Award categories are:
+The Working-Class Studies Association (WCSA) invites nominations (including self-nominations) for awards covering the year of 2019.

 - Tillie Olsen Award for Creative Writing: Published books of poetry, fiction, creative non-fiction, and other genres

 - C.L.R.
 James Award for Published Books for Academic or General Audiences

 - Russo & Linkon Award for Published Article or Essay for Academic or General Audiences